 - Hardware Wallet

 - Paper Wallet

-A software wallet is your virtual wallet that exists on the application that you’re using to store your cryptocurrencies assets.
-Software wallet can be used on your desktop and smartphones.
+A software wallet is your virtual wallet that exists on the application that you’re using to store your cryptocurrency assets.
+Software wallet can be used on your desktop and smartphone.

 This type of cryptocurrency wallet is highly accessible through your devices and can be used anywhere to access your online storage.
-For that reason, it’s advisable to limit the amount of digital currency on such wallet.
+For that reason, it’s advisable to limit the amount of digital currency in such wallets.